Lack of Sleep Hallucinations: Can They Be Caused?

 Hallucinations caused by sleep deprivation can result from a variety of underlying physiological and psychological factors.
 For example, the National Center for Biotechnology Information (NCBI) reports that a lack of sleep can lead to cognitive deficits, including impaired attention and concentration.

-In some cases, people with pre-existing neurological conditions may be more likely to experience hallucinations after periods of reduced or poor quality sleep.
+In some cases, people with pre-existing neurological conditions or mental health disorders may be more likely to experience hallucinations after periods of reduced or poor quality sleep.
 Further, research suggests that those with a history of trauma, mood disorders, anxiety disorders, and psychotic features may also be more likely to experience sleep deprivation-related hallucinations.

 According to the NCBI, alterations in brain chemistry, especially imbalances in dopamine, serotonin, and glutamate, may also increase the risk of developing sleep-deprivation-related hallucinations.
 Other studies have found that those taking certain medications are also more prone to experiencing hallucinations as a result of poor sleep.